wp-plugins/hdw-player-video-player-video-gallery/readme.txt

 = 1.0 =
 * Initial release of the HDW Player Plugin for WordPress

 = 2.0 =
 * Adding Gallery Option to HDW Player Plugin.

 = 2.1 =
 * Fixed bug on use two or more gallery displayed in same page.
 * Add Vimeo Option to video.

 = 2.4 =
 * Add Ordering feature on video list.

 = 2.4.3 =
 * Fixed bug on adding videos.

+= 3.0 =
+* Free package version changed to support limited options only as hdw player updated its new pricing and package model.
+This package does support direct videos only like .mp4, .flv.
+* Autocomplete for adding single video in the HDW Player Menu.